trezor/trezor-firmware/python/docs/OPTIONS.rst

     --help  Show this message and exit.

   Commands:
-    record      Record screen changes into a specified directory. send-bytes  Send raw bytes to Trezor.
+    prodtest-t1  Perform a prodtest on Model One. record       Record screen changes into a specified directory. send-bytes   Send raw bytes to Trezor.

 Device management commands - setup, recover seed, wipe, etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~